doppelmutzi/doppelmutzi.github.io/_posts/2018-01-30-vuex-testing-mocha-sinon.md

 Besides the fact, that virtually every time a remote call is performed (we deal with this fact later), an action will commit one or more mutations based on the context.
 The context is created, e.g., by the response of the remote call or the action's arguments like state or a payload.

 The main purpose of actions is to commit mutations.
 Thus, we want to verify that _Vuex's commit_ function is invoked correctly with the correct arguments.
-Since we do not want to invoke the implementation, we want to mock the _commit_ function.
+Since we do not want to invoke the implementation, we have to mock the _commit_ function.
 In the following section we deal with this aspect.

 ## Mocking Vuex's Commit Object